-Mike: SASE is an emerging cloud-native security framework enabling secure and fast cloud adoption, ensuring both users and devices have secure cloud access to applications, data and services at any location.
-SASE consists of a fabric of intertwined network and security technologies that protect an organization’s data and systems from unwanted access.
-The architecture interlaces into an ecosystem of “Network as a Service” and “Network Security as a Service,” resulting in a unified connectivity experience that is ubiquitously available anywhere and anytime.
+secure cloud access to applications, data and services at any location.
+SASE is more than a single technology.
+It’s a fabric of intertwined network and security technologies that together protect an organization’s data and systems from unwanted access.
+The architecture interlaces into an ecosystem of “Network as a Service” and “Network Security as a Service,” resulting in a unified connectivity framework that is ubiquitously available anywhere and anytime.

-Mike: Digital transformation is driving the need for SASE.
-In order to fully understand why it exists, we need to look back.
+Mike: In order to fully understand what’s driving its adoption, we need to first look back.
 Within the last decade, there was a wave of organizations planning and executing new digital transformation strategies.
 Most of these strategies incorporated increasing public cloud investments and building their new applications as cloud-native apps (although security budgets were distributed between existing on-premises infrastructure and cloud).
 More recent disruptions have seriously impacted organizations and entire supply chains around the world, including the rise in “work from anywhere” demands and the need for additional cloud-based security.

-According to Gartner, “over the next five, the market for secure access service edge will grow at a CAGR of 42%, reaching almost $11 billion by 2024.”
-This goes to further demonstrate the urgent need for flexible “anytime, anywhere” solutions that can deliver safer Secure Remote Access (SRA) capabilities at scale using next generation ZTNA technology.
-As networking and security becomes increasingly more complex within this new environment, organizations are turning to technologies like SD-WAN and now SASE to enable speedier and more agile digital business transformations and workforce mobility.
+According to Gartner, “over the next five years, the market for secure access service edge will grow at a CAGR of 42%, reaching almost $11 billion by 2024.”1 As networking and security becomes increasingly more complex within this new environment, organizations are turning to technologies like SD-WAN and now SASE to enable speedier and more agile digital business transformations and workforce mobility.

 Mike: SASE brings several benefits to organizations including simplified security deployment, increased security and along with SD-WAN appropriate bandwidth allocation on a per-application basis.
 Because it’s a cloud service, SASE is scalable by design, making it a viable and welcome option during rapidly changing times.
 The combined capabilities provided by SASE simplify the otherwise complex architecture that would result from a vast collection of point security and networking solutions.
 This reduces complexity, improves performance and can also lower latency.

-Mike: Here are some use cases to consider:
+Mike: Here are some use cases enterprises should consider:

 Mike: Here are some questions you should be asking during your search: